Accelerating improvement with teclistamab plus standard drug combination in newly diagnosed transplant‑eligible multiple myeloma patients

 Trial locations

-Bortezomib is an injectable medicine that is given under the skin.
-It belongs to a group of drugs that block a process cancer cells need to survive, helping to kill the myeloma cells.
-It is included as part of the background therapy in the trial.
+Bortezomib is a medication given by injection under the skin.
+It belongs to a class of drugs that block a process cancer cells need to survive, helping to kill myeloma cells.
+In the trial it is included in the standard regimen that serves as a comparison for the new therapy.

 Trial ID: